isomerpages/ncss-pc/index.md

       image: /images/pc_volunteer_website.png
       alt: Image alt text
   - infopic:
-      title: About President’s Challenge
-      id: infopic
-      description: President’s Challenge aims to build a culture of unity and respect for all, by supporting aspirations and recognising contributions by all.
-      button: Learn More About Us
-      url: /who-we-are/what-we-do/
-      image: /images/pc_eep_website.png
-      alt: About President’s Challenge
-  - infopic:
-      title: Empower Lives By Donating
-      description: Your support towards the President’s Challenge will enable benefitting organisations to sustain their operations and serve the community.
-      url: /take-action/donate/
-      image: /images/pc_donate_website.png
-      alt: Empower Lives By Donating
-      button: Donate To Make A Difference
-  - resources:
-      title: Be in the know
-      subtitle: Media
-      button: More Media
-  - infopic:
       title: Fulfil Your Purpose
       subtitle: Add an image and text
       id: infopic